A comparison between Java and C++ for GUI

-- As stated, both Java and C + + support object oriented programming.
+- As stated, both Java and C + + support object-oriented programming.
 This means that the two languages contain features for inheritance, polymorphism, encapsulation, and abstraction, all of which are essential in the development of Graphical User Interface.

 - The syntax and comments in Java and C + + are identical.

-- Conditional statements like switch, if…else, etc. and the loops like for, while, etc. are similar in both languages.
+- Conditional statements like a switch, if…else, etc. and the loops like for, while, etc. are similar in both languages.

-- Both have similar relational and arithmetic operators and execution of programs created in these languages begins from the main function.
+- Both have similar relational and arithmetic operators and the execution of programs created in these languages begins from the main function.